 How long does it take to drain a hot tub?

-Depending on the method you use, it can take anything from an hour if siphoning the water with a hose to only 10 minutes if using a submersible pump.
+Depending on your method, using a submersible pump can take an hour to siphon the water with a hose to only 10 minutes.

-Whichever method you use, the hot tub will not be emptied completely, so you will have to manually drain the remainder, which will probably take an additional 10 minutes.
+Whichever method you use, the hot tub will not be emptied, so you will have to manually drain the remainder, which will probably take an additional 10 minutes.

 How long can a hot tub stay empty?

-You can leave a hot tub empty for as long as you need to and give it some protection.
+You can leave a hot tub empty for as long as needed and give it some protection.

-You should cover the hot tub to protect it from rain, sunlight, and dirt if it is outside.
-If it will sit empty over winter you will need to ensure that there is no water in the tub or in the pipework so that it will not become damaged during freezing weather.
+If the hot tub is outside, you should cover it to protect it from rain, sunlight, and dirt.
+If it will sit empty over winter, you will need to ensure that there is no water in the tub or in the pipework so that it will not become damaged during freezing weather.

-If the hot tub is inside then apart from perhaps covering to keep dust off you shouldn’t need to do anything more.
+If the hot tub is inside, apart from perhaps covering it to keep dust off, you shouldn’t need to do anything else.

 More hot tub information